Pressure ulcer: Clinical guidelines for preventing pressure ulcers

+Risk assessment

-It is important to understand that before turning and repositioning occur, a risk assessment tool is used to determine if the patient will need it.
+Before turning and repositioning a person, a risk assessment tool is suggested to determine what is the best approach for preventing pressure ulcers in that person.
 Some of the most common risk assessment tools are the Braden Scale, Norton, or Waterlow tools.
 The type of risk assessment tool that is used, will depend on which hospital the patient is admitted to and the location.
-After the risk assessment tool is used, a plan will be developed for the patient individually to prevent Hospital- Acquired Pressure Injuries.
+After the risk assessment tool is used, a plan will be developed for the patient individually to prevent Hospital-Acquired Pressure Injuries.
 This plan will consist of different turning and repositioning strategies.
 These risk assessment tools provide the nursing staff with a baseline for each patient regarding their individual risk for acquiring a pressure injury.
 Factors that contribute to these risk assessment tools are moisture, activity, and mobility.
 These factors are considered and scored using the scale being used, whether it be the Braden, Norton, or Waterlow scale.
 The numbers are then added up and based on that final number, a score will be given and appropriate measures will be taken to ensure that the patient is being properly repositioned.
 Unfortunately, this is not always completed in hospitals like it should be.

+Efforts in the United States and South Korea have sought to automate risk assessment and classification by training machine learning models on electronic health records.

+Redistribution of pressure

-The most important care for a person at risk for pressure ulcers and those with bedsores is the redistribution of pressure so that no pressure is applied to the pressure ulcer.
+An important aspect of care for most people at risk for pressure ulcers and those with bedsores is the redistribution of pressure so that no pressure is applied to the pressure ulcer.
 In the 1940s Ludwig Guttmann introduced a program of turning paraplegics every two hours thus allowing bedsores to heal.
 Previously such individuals had a two-year life-expectancy, normally succumbing to blood and skin infections.
 Guttmann had learned the technique from the work of Boston physician Donald Munro.
 There is lack of evidence on prevention of pressure ulcer whether the patient is put in 30 degrees position or at the standard 90 degrees position.

 Nursing homes and hospitals usually set programs in place to avoid the development of pressure ulcers in those who are bedridden, such as using a routine time frame for turning and repositioning to reduce pressure.
 The frequency of turning and repositioning depends on the person's level of risk.

+Various interventions have been developed to redistribute pressure including the use of different bed mattresses, support surfaces, and the use of static chairs.